MicrosoftDocs/azure-devops-docs/docs/accounts/faq-azure-access.md

 ## Add users to directory

-####Q:  Can I switch current users from Microsoft accounts to work accounts in Team Services?
+####Q:  Can I switch current users from Microsoft accounts to work accounts in VSTS?

-A:  No, although you can add new work accounts to your Team Services account, they're treated as new users.
-If you want to access all your work, including its history, you must use the same sign-in addresses that you used before your Team Services account was connected to your Azure AD.
+A:  No, although you can add new work accounts to your VSTS account, they're treated as new users.
+If you want to access all your work, including its history, you must use the same sign-in addresses that you used before your VSTS account was connected to your Azure AD.
 You can do this by adding your Microsoft account as a member to your Azure AD.

 ####Q:  Why can't I add users from other directories to my Azure AD?